napalm-automation/napalm/docs/support/ios.rst

 File Operation Prompts
 _____

 By default IOS will prompt for confirmation on file operations.
-These prompts need to be disabled before the NAPALM-ios driver requires these to be disabled.
+These prompts need to be disabled before the NAPALM-ios driver performs any such operation on the device.
-This can be controlled using the `auto_file_prompt` optional arguement from version XXX:
+This can be controlled using the `auto_file_prompt` optional arguement:

 * `auto_file_prompt=True` (default): NAPALM will automatically add `file prompt quiet` to the device configuration before performing file operations, and un-configure it again afterwards.
 If the device already had the command in its configuration then it will be silently removed as a result, and